holepunchto/pear-docs/building-blocks/autobase.md

 `createReadStream` can be passed two custom async hooks:

 * `onresolve`: Called when an unsatisfied node (a node that links to an unknown input) is encountered.
 Can be used to add inputs to the Autobase dynamically.
-  * Returning `true` indicates that you added new inputs to the Autobase, and so the read stream should begin processing those inputs.
+  * Returning `true` indicates that user added new inputs to the Autobase, and so the read stream should begin processing those inputs.
-  * Returning `false` indicates that you did not resolve the missing links, and so the node should be yielded immediately as is.
+  * Returning `false` indicates that user did not resolve the missing links, and so the node should be yielded immediately as is.
 * `onwait`: Called after each node is yielded.
 Can be used to add inputs to the Autobase dynamically.

 `options` include: